windscope/Cracking/mistakeset.md

     6. Forget to initialize the for loop's i;
 - 12.25
     1. forget to pop the stack:solution:after top, always pop;

+###2015

+- 4.16
+    1. const function must only call const function.
+    2. Must check the existance of an object before trying to access it.
 Catgoried Mistake
 ---